GeekyBear/inventory-api/README.md

 ## 🙏 Acknowledgments

-- NestJS team for the amazing framework
+- NestJS team for the amazing framework and comprehensive documentation
+- MongoDB team for the powerful database and aggregation framework
+- Jest community for the excellent testing framework
+- Swagger/OpenAPI for standardized API documentation
+- The open source community for continuous inspiration
-- Alondra, my wife, for enduring my coding marathons
+- Alondra, my wife, for enduring my coding marathons and providing endless support

 ---